 ReviewTrackers was at last year’s “SMB Digital Conference 2012,” also by BIA/Kelsey.
 With our online review monitoring platform, we were named as one of the SMB Future Stars, and we can attest to how awesome – not to mention informative and insightful – these BIA/Kelsey events are.

-(Check out: “More Google+ Local Tips and Insights”)
+(Check out: “More Google My Business Local Tips and Insights”)

 The “Leading in Local” conference aims to highlight the next wave of digital media solutions for local businesses as well as national brands that are looking to target local audiences.
 It’s set to gather over 400 industry experts, 150 companies, and 50 A-list speakers in one stage.
 These include: entrepreneur / Clickable founder / The Startup Playbook author David Kidder; Gannett Digital Marketing CEO Vikram Sharma; HubSpot CEO Brian Halligan; Yodle CEO Court Cunningham; and LivingSocial National Sales SVP Mitch Spolan.